dinhani/vscode-copy-on-select/README.md

 This extension automatically copies the selected text in the editor when you select it, without having to hit CTRL+C.

+# Example

+The selected text is automatically copied when selected with the mouse first, then with the keyboard.

 # Configuration

 ```javascript